 Describe how the registry is used in the PIPS process to identify and track opportunities for improvement:

+Does the trauma registry identify injury prevention priorities that are appropriate for local implementation?
+(CD 15–4) (Yes/No)

 Does the center participate in a risk-adjusted benchmarking program?
 (CD 155) (Yes/No)

-What risk-adjusted benchmarking program does the hospital participate in? (select one)
+What risk-adjusted benchmarking program does the hospital participate in?

 Provide an example of how the riskadjusted benchmarking data is shared within the PI committees or with trauma program stakeholders.